MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 ./mixin createaddress --public
 ```

 Record which output is the signer and which is the payee.
-Back up both private spend keys before publishing the addresses.
-Put only the signer private spend key in `config.toml`:
+Back up both private spend keys before publishing the addresses; their view keys can be derived from their public spend keys.
+Replace the example signer key in `config.toml` with only the signer's private spend key:

 ```toml
 [node]